l) Provisions, Contingent Liabilities and Contingent Assets Provisions

 b) Post retirement benefit- defined benefit plan

-1972.
+The Company makes annual contribution to the Gratuity Funds Trust which is maintained by LIC of India, a defined benefit plan for qualifying employees.
+The gratuity plan is governed by the Payment of Gratuity Act, 1972.
 Under the Act, employees who have completed prescribed time period of service as per relevant act are entitled to specific benefit.
 The level of benefit provided depends on the member's length of service and salary at the retirement age.
-The employee is entitled to a benefit equivalent to 15 days of salary last drawn for each completed year of service.
+The employee is entitled to a benefit equivalent to 15 days of basic salary last drawn for each completed year of service.

 The present value of the obligation under such defined benefit plan is determined based on an actuarial valuation as at the reporting date using the "projected unit credit" method, which recognises each period of service as giving rise to additional unit of employee benefit entitlement and measures each unit separately to build up the final obligation.
 The obligations are measured at the present value of the estimated future cash flows.
-Actuarial gains and tosses (net of tax) are recognised immediately in the Other Comprehensive Income (OCI).
+Actuarial gains and losses (net of tax) are recognised immediately in the Other Comprehensive Income (OCI).

-Risk Exposure
+Risk exposure

 These plans typically expose the Company to actuarial risks such as: investment risk, interest rate risk, longevity risk and salary risk.